-The Homebuyers Survey will include a thorough external and internal inspection of the property, resulting in a report which provides an overview of the properties condition.
-The surveyor will inspect all the visible and accessible areas of the property including walls, cellars, floors, windows, doors, roofs, garages and more.
-The Homebuyers survey must be factored into the total cost of buying a house so you are fully prepared.
+The homebuyers survey will include a thorough external and internal inspection of the property, resulting in a report which provides an overview of the properties condition.
+The surveyor will inspect all the visible and accessible areas of the property and can also take your specific concerns into consideration, paying particular attention to those worrisome areas - this will then be reflected in their report.

-- floors, chimney breasts and joinery
+- Chimney breasts and joinery

 - Roof space: Full inspection of the roof

-- Valuation and Insurance
+- Windows and doors

-For new builds or nearly new builds, there's a possibility that a Homebuyers Report is not required, this is especially true of new builds that are still under warranty.
-However, in these cases it is worth paying particular attention to the warranty and what it covers.
+For new builds or nearly new builds, there's a possibility that a homebuyers survey is not required, this is especially true of new builds that are still under warranty.
+However, in these cases, it is worth paying particular attention to the warranty and what it covers.

-How Much Does A Homebuyers Survey Cost?
+How Much Is A Homebuyers Survey?

 Like most aspects of moving house, it's always worth getting quotes from surveyors in order to get the best price for you.
 However, when doing this it is important to make sure that all those contacted are established and RICS regulated.
 To know when you need a surveyor as well as factoring in the other costs of moving home, you should use a moving checklist to help.

-We've put together the average cost of a Homebuyers Survey for a range of property prices.
+We've put together the average cost of a homebuyers survey for a range of property prices.